 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

-Rapid and appropriate investigation and treatment of severe
+- Rapid and appropriate investigation and treatment of hypocalcaemia with symptoms in children

-Hypocalcaemia is a symptom complex, and can be regarded as:
+Hypocalcaemia is a symptom complex, and classified as:

-All children with symptomatic OR severe biochemical hypocalcaemia (usually Ca2+ < 1.7-1.8 mmol/L) should be discussed with and admitted under the Paediatric Endocrinology Team.
+All children with symptomatic OR severe biochemical hypocalcaemia should be discussed with and admitted under the Paediatric Endocrinology Team.

-Hypocalcaemia itself in children is potentially life-threatening due to cardiac arrhythmias and stridor (usually at values of total Calcium <1.6 mmol/l) - hence the need for cardiac monitoring.
+Hypocalcaemia itself in children is potentially life-threatening due to cardiac arrhythmias and stridor (usually at values of total Calcium <1.5 mmol/l).

 Calcium is vital for most biological functions and hence the serum calcium level is maintained within a narrow range, at the expense of sequestration of bone (potentially leading to rickets), and retention of calcium by kidneys at the expense of phosphate loss.
 Hypocalcaemia in this setting is therefore a late presentation of a chronic disease process and indicates that a child has significant total body calcium depletion (or "bone hunger") and normally an acute on chronic event precipitated by illness or poor oral intake.

-Large and continuous doses of calcium are normally required for replacement; weaning of calcium infusion is usually over 24-48 hours once oral calcium and Vitamin D is initiated (so key is to start oral replacement ASAP): stopping infusions abruptly usually results in rebound hypocalcaemia.
+Large and continuous doses of calcium are normally required for replacement when hypocalcaemia occurs; weaning of calcium infusion is usually over 24-48 hours once oral calcium and Vitamin D is initiated (so key is to start oral replacement ASAP): stopping infusions abruptly usually results in rebound hypocalcaemia.
 But weaning can normally start once serum Ca2+ is >1.7-1.8 or 20% higher than when admitted.

 Common Causes of Infant and Childhood Hypocalcaemia